Kedah: Sports

 In 2006, Kedah hosted the 11th Sukma Games.
 The opening and closing ceremonies were held at the Darul Aman Stadium in Alor Setar.
 Football and Sepak raga are the most popular sports in Kedah.
-Kedah Darul Aman F.C. is a professional football team that competes in the Malaysia Super League and represents the state of Kedah under the supervision of the Kedah Football Association.
+Kedah Darul Aman F.C. is a professional football team that was competing in the Malaysia Super League and represents the state of Kedah under the supervision of the Kedah Football Association.
 They are the only team in the history of Malaysian football to achieved double treble titles in 2006–07 and 2007–08 seasons.